Mark Blake (writer): Career

 Blake is a former Assistant Editor of Q, and previously edited the books Dylan: Visions, Portraits and Back Pages and Punk: The Whole Story (Dorling Kindersley, 2004 & 2005).
-He has also contributed to official projects for Pink Floyd, including Pink Floyd: Their Mortal Remains, the Who, Queen and the Jimi Hendrix estate.
+He has also contributed to official projects for Pink Floyd, including Pink Floyd: Their Mortal Remains, the Who, Queen, Peter Gabriel, Thin Lizzy and the Jimi Hendrix estate.
 He is represented by Matthew Hamilton at The Hamilton Agency.